kach/memo/README.md

 ## The memo on memo

-An early draft of a paper on memo's design and implementation is available [here](https://osf.io/preprints/psyarxiv/pt863).
-If you use memo in your work, you are invited to cite this paper:
+The authoritative paper on memo's design and implementation is available [here]([https://osf.io/preprints/psyarxiv/pt863](https://dl.acm.org/doi/10.1145/3763078)).
+If you use memo in your work, you are invited to cite this paper via this BibTeX citation:

 ```bibtex
 @article{chandra2025memo,